CONDITIONS TREATED

 There are many treatment plans and intervention programs to help the child

-• Special Education: Structured according to the need of the child.
-Tailor made to suit the exact need.
+• Special Education: Structured according to the needs of the child.
+Tailor-made to suit the exact need.